iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 ``auth-tokens-create -S``

 Notice that you need to include the ``-S`` argument again so that the command line tools can store and retrieve your token from the local cache.
 If successful, this command will give a long string of letters and numbers that is your token.
 It will also store your token and a "refresh token" in the local cache.
+At any time, you can check if you have an active token by using this command:

+``auth-check``

-The refresh token can be used to get another token after this one expires without re-entering our username and password.
+If things went will, it will confirm that you have a token on the "iplantc.org" tenant and will show you how much time is left.
+The refresh token can be used to get another token without re-entering your username and password.
 When you need a new token, type:

 ``auth-tokens-refresh -S``